bronnie313/airline-booking-system/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Health-Club] <a name="about-project"></a>
+# 📖 [Flight Booking System] <a name="about-project"></a>

-Web application that enables personal trainers to quickly and easily manage the workouts for each client.
+This is an online reservation system that helps to manage the flight and seat bookings for an airline.

 ## 🛠 Built With <a name="built-with"></a>